 The Burden of Proof

-It’s important to note that you and your lawyer are doing two things that, while working toward the same goal, have two different standards of proof.
+It’s important to note that you and your lawyer for false accusations are doing two things that, while working toward the same goal, have two different standards of proof.

 First and foremost, you are trying to secure your acquittal on the domestic violence charge.
 The burden of proof works in your favor here.
 The prosecution must prove beyond a reasonable doubt that you are guilty of the crime.
 If there’s any gray area, the jury is obliged to set you free.
 In fact, if the evidence against you is not strong enough, the prosecution may decline to file charges at all.